cakilgan/CakilganCore/README.md

 6. **Time Utils**: A set of functions for working with time and performance measurements.
 7. **Token Utils**: A collection of functions for working with tokens in the context of lexical analysis.

-These components are designed to be lightweight and easy to use, and can be used as a starting point for a wide range of projects.
+These components are designed to be lightweight and easy to use **(not token_utils stay away from that)**, and can be used as a starting point for a wide range of projects.